by | Jun 30, 2025

 9. Issue of Shares in your company (Form 6)

-12. Provide emboss seal and rubber seal to sign cheques
+12. Provide a rubber seal (Director seal and address seal) to sign cheques

 There’s a lot to do, and a company secretary usually acts as a guiding light.